 Looking to cut back on the number of baths provided to your pooch?
 Dog-friendly dry shampoo offers a potential solution!

-Different dry shampoos work in slightly different ways, and they use slightly different active ingredients to do so.
+Dry shampoo works in slightly different ways, as products use different active ingredients to help freshen floofs.

 Unfortunately, many manufacturers decline to share the ingredients in these products, calling the ingredient lists “proprietary information.”

 Nevertheless, the same principle is usually at work: Waterless shampoos are made with an oil-absorbing ingredient, which helps to remove some of the excess oil on your dog’s skin and coat.

 These doggie dry shampoos may also feature pH-altering substances that help to encourage the right sorts of bacteria (which actually help to keep your dog’s skin healthy) and discourage the smelly ones.

 Dry shampoos don’t really remove much dirt; at least, not as well as the traditional soap-and-water approach does.

 However, the absorbent chemicals in some products may bind to dirt particles, making them easier to remove when brushing or wiping off your dog afterward.